Marius Niculae: 2008–2010

 In July 2009, Niculae was close to a move to Terek Grozny, but the transfer collapsed since the Russians refused to pay the VAT.
 On 23 August, he scored the only goal in a 1–0 victory against CFR Cluj.
-Four days later, Niculae scored twice in a 3–0 away win against Slovan Liberec, as his side overcame a three-goal deficit.
-The match went into extra-time and then penalties, in which he netted his spot kick, helping Dinamo fulfill "The wonder from Liberec" and qualify into the Europa League group stages, following a 9–8 win in the penalty shoot-out.
+Four days later, Niculae scored twice in a 3–0 second-leg victory that erased a three-goal aggregate deficit against Slovan Liberec.
+The match proceeded to extra time and a penalty shoot-out where he converted his spot kick, helping Dinamo achieve what was dubbed "The wonder from Liberec" and qualify for the Europa League group stages following a 9–8 win in the penalty shoot-out.
+His performance in the match earned him a grade 10 from the Gazeta Sporturilor newspaper.
 On 14 September, following a 0–1 defeat against Oțelul Galați, Gabriel Tamaș was removed as the captain of Dinamo, and replaced by Niculae.
 He suffered an injury, but since he was misdiagnosed by doctor Liviu Bătineanu, Niculae was sidelined for nearly three months.
 He made his come-back on 23 November, coming in as a substitute and missing a penalty in a 0–2 defeat against Politehnica Timișoara.
 Five days later, he scored the 2–0 goal against Unirea Alba Iulia, closing the scoreboard.
 On 3 December, Niculae scored the two goals that brought Dinamo the victory against Sturm Graz in a 2–1 home win from the Europa League group stage.
 On 21 February 2010, Niculae scored the 2–0 goal in the 17th minute against Universitatea Craiova, which proved to be the winning goal in their 2–1 win.
 On 6 May, Niculae scored in the 1–2 defeat against Politehnica Timișoara, ending a ten-match goalless strike.
 The match against Timișoara was his last of the season due to an injury.
 He ended the season with his team in sixth place in Liga I, netting four times in the championship, and eight overall.

 On 15 July, Niculae was sent off in Europa League's first leg of the second qualifying round against Olimpia Bălți, receiving a two-match ban.
-He scored his first goal of the season on 8 August in a 2–2 draw against Pandurii, netting Dinamo's second with a last-minute equalizer.
+He scored his first goal of the season on 8 August in a 2–2 draw against Pandurii, netting Dinamo's second with a last-minute equaliser.
 On 21 August, Niculae helped his team to demolish FCM Târgu Mureș, scoring Dinamo's fourth in a 6–2 win.
 On 17 October, Niculae scored from the penalty spot in the 35th minute, the winning goal in Dinamo's 2–1 win in the Eternal derby over Steaua București.
 This was also Niculae's first league goal against Steaua.
 On 26 October, he scored his final goal in 2010, opening the scoreboard against ALRO Slatina in a 3–1 win in the Romanian Cup.